Last date modified: 2026-Mar-20

 • In client domain environments, users from one client domain can only see work from their workspace.
 All other threads show an Item secured value for the Workspace field, and the rest of the columns are blank.

-Groups do not have access to the Queue Management or Processing Administration tab or sub-tabs by default.
+Groups do not have access to the Processing Administration tab or sub-tabs by default.
 To grant them access, perform the following steps:

 2. In the Security section, click Manage Permissions.